Patel: ‘UK’s enemies queuing up’ to get close to Mauritius after Chagos deal

 “Because all evidence shows, so far from opposing the surrender treaty, our enemies actually back it, which means Britain is weaker.”

-Intervening, Conservative MP Sarah Bool (South Northamptonshire) said research by the Taxpayers Alliance had shown with inflation, the cost would be closer to £47 billion rather than the £35 million the Government had announced.
+Intervening, Conservative MP Sarah Bool (South Northamptonshire) said research by the Taxpayers Alliance had shown with inflation, the cost would be closer to £47 billion.

 Dame Priti said: “This deal is so bad for Britain, it has left our country humiliated and weaker on the world stage, and our friends and enemies are laughing at the UK and Labour’s epic diplomatic failure to stand up for our national interests.”